 Thanks to the rise of the gig economy, more and more people make a living remotely as freelancers.
 Freelance developers earn great money for their work.
 And they represent a growing percentage of the freelance population.
-You may wonder, though: what does a freelance web developer salary look like?
+You may wonder, though: do web developers get paid well?

 It’s challenging to say for certain.
 Freelance work can involve many clients at once or over time, so figuring out an exact salary can be hard.
-Here, we’ll go over the typical freelance web developer salary in the United States and see what a full-time remote employee can expect to earn.
+Here, we’ll go over the average pay for a freelance web developer in the United States and see what a full-time remote employee can expect to earn.

 What is the Average Freelance Web Developer Salary?

 Based on an average of salary estimates from Glassdoor and ZipRecruiter, the national average freelance web developer salary is $75,430 per year.

 Beginners without a decent portfolio or many years of experience may struggle to find higher rates.
 But your pay is often based on how well you convince a client that you’re worth what you ask to earn.
-Due to the vast pay discrepancy between web developer jobs, most sources don’t agree on an exact number for a web developer’s work.
+Due to the vast discrepancy between web developer jobs, most sources don’t agree on an exact number for how much money web developers make.